florisboard/florisboard/README.md

 Beginning with v0.4.0 FlorisBoard will follow [SemVer](https://semver.org/#summary) versioning scheme and enter the public beta on Google Play.

 ## Highlighted features
+- Integrated clipboard manager / history
+- Advanced theming support and customization
+- Integrated extension support (still evolving)
+- Emoji keyboard
 - Spell checking service
-- Word suggestions (currently English only and may not work on all devices)
 - Glide typing (currently English only)

-- Advanced theming support and customization
-- Integrated clipboard manager / history
-- Emoji keyboard (although lacking some features)
+Word suggestions are not included in the current releases and are a major goal for the v0.4.0 milestone.

 Feature roadmap: See [ROADMAP.md](ROADMAP.md)